-All states have 0.08 per se laws which state that when a driver is stopped for cause and his or her blood alcohol concentration (BAC) tests at or above 0.08 percent, that person can be arrested/convicted with driving while intoxicated (DWI), driving under the influence (DUI) or a similarly named charge.
+All states have 0.08 per se laws which stipulate that when a driver is stopped for cause and his or her blood alcohol concentration (BAC) tests at or above 0.08 percent, that person can be arrested/convicted of with driving while impaired (DWI), driving under the influence (DUI) or a similarly named charge.
 Courts generally accept tests of blood, breath or urine to determine BAC.
 The results of Standardized Field Sobriety Tests may also be accepted as evidence in such cases.
 In addition, a driver can generally be charged at any BAC level if he or she exhibits loss of normal use of mental or physical faculties because of alcohol or other drugs.

 Implied Consent and Administrative License Revocation (ALR)